5 websites to view live satellites!

 Satflare.com

-Satflare.com is a website that allows you to view satellites in real time on an interactive world map.
-The website displays more than 15,000 satellites identified by light points according to their magnitude.
-You can choose the satellite you want to track from a list that shows its name, type and launch date.
+Satflare.com is a website that lets you view satellites in real time on an interactive world map.
+The website displays over 15,000 satellites identified by bright dots according to their magnitude.
+You can choose the satellite you want to track from a list that shows its name, type, and launch date.
 You can also search by name or NORAD number.
-By clicking on a satellite, you can see its characteristics, such as its altitude, speed, inclination or orbital period.
+By clicking on a satellite, you can see its characteristics, such as its altitude, speed, inclination, and orbital period.
 You can also see a forecast of the satellite's visible passes from your location, as well as a 3D simulation of its orbit.

 Lizard-tail.com